Il Paradiso: Influences

-Around two decades into the 16th century, a cloth-dyer in Venice, Italy by the name of Battista Robusti conceived a son who would be known as Jacopo Robusti.
+Around two decades into the 16th century, a cloth dyer in Venice, Italy by the name of Battista Robusti conceived a son who would be known as Jacopo Robusti.
 Little to nothing is known about the childhood of Jacopo because his father's business as a dyer was not significant enough to be well documented.
 The boy was known to his peers as Tintoretto.
 Carlo Ridolfi, who was born around the same time frame as Tintoretto's death near the end of the 16th century, would write a biography of Tintoretto.
 He revealed that Tintoretto had begun to practice drawing at an extremely early point in his life.
-He used the products and materials that his father already possessed within his line of work in order to give his works the color they required.
-The fact that Tintoretto has possessed uncanny prowess and talent at such an early stage within his life is proven by how he was able to study closely under Titian, who was quite possibly the greatest of his own time within Venice and extremely well-renowned.
-A worthy pupil who was in command of otherworldly skill or in contact with wealthy and influential patrons could find refuge and experience from the workshop of the most known painter in his time.
+He used the products and materials that his father already possessed within his line of work in order to give his works the colour they required.
+The fact that Tintoretto possessed uncanny prowess and talent at such an early stage in his life is proven by how he was able to study closely under Titian, who was quite possibly the greatest of his own time within Venice and extremely well-renowned.
+A worthy pupil who was in command of otherworldly skill or in contact with wealthy and influential patrons could find refuge and experience from the workshop of the most well-known painter of his time.
 This pupil proved to be Tintoretto.
 Written records during this period confirm to us that teacher and student clashed regularly, while hinting at the fact that Titian may have been envious of the young boy due to his raw natural talent.
 It is true that brilliant minds may not be the most understanding, and an insensitive person is more prone to making enemies which may easily cause the destruction of a productive work atmosphere.
 A master craftsman could have quickly become impartial to a student wise or advanced beyond their years.

 Elaborating with gorgeous detail, Ridolfi tells us of times when Tintoretto was at work with Titian in his workshop.
 Tintoretto was said to have been able to copy his instructor's art so pristinely that this was enough reason to cause Titian to cast him out of the very studio without a word more.
 To further support the suspicion of jealousy within Titian's workshop, it was known that Tintoretto never received praise or recognition from Titian until the master saw his work unsigned and displayed openly.
-Clearly Titian must have possessed motives unbeknownst to us because he had more commissions than he could ever tend to, and having an aide such as Tintoretto would have been extremely invaluable when patrons became weary of waiting for their artwork.
+Clearly, Titian must have possessed motives unbeknownst to us because he had more commissions than he could ever tend to, and having an aide such as Tintoretto would have been extremely invaluable when patrons became weary of waiting for their artwork.
 This motive or motives may never see the light of day due to Ridolfi never learning them, and no record of that time remains.